 4. The Federal Reserve controls the printing of currency and used to report how much currency was currently in circulation.

 While it ended in 2006, the Federal Reserve created reports on how much money was actually out in circulation.
 As of 2006, there was a little less than 1 Trillion in physical currency circulation in the United States.

 The rest of our money, up to 12 Trillion, is held in vaults, accounts, or digitally.

 5. On the back of the U.S. $5 bill, the Lincoln Memorial has all 50 states labeled across it’s facade.

+This is duplicated from the monument itself, and is a beautiful detail.
 The $5 bill makes up only 6% of all the currency printed and will last up to 5.5 years before needing to be replaced.

 6. It costs more to manufacture a penny than it is worth.